Notes on Innocence

 The virtue of innocence I want to investigate is not the legal “innocent until proven guilty” kind, but “the sweet converse of an innocent mind”[1] kind: more of a character trait than a verdict.
 I mean innocence not in contrast to guilt, but in contrast to guile.

 A lot of what has been written about a virtue called “innocence” uses the word as a euphemism for virginity or for sexual obliviousness, often specifically for these things in girls and women.
-In this post, I want to consider instead a more-rarely discussed virtue of innocence — a character trait that is also available to sexually-mature adults of all genders, and as such better fits with this sequence.
+I want to consider instead a more-rarely discussed virtue of innocence—a character trait that is also available to sexually-mature adults of all genders.

-I’ll first introduce a couple of scenarios that may illustrate the sort of innocence I have in mind.
+I’ll first introduce a couple of scenarios to illustrate the sort of innocence I have in mind.

 Scenario #1: The racist joke